Why Trump owes it to voters to release his tax returns

 Hillary Clinton has done it.
 Tim Kaine has done it.
-Mike Pence will do it, possibly this week.
+Mike Pence has done it.
 And every presidential nominee from both parties has done it for the past four decades.

 Yet Donald Trump still doesn't feel obligated to release his tax returns.